databricks-industry-solutions/smart-claims/README.md

   * How to improve the Claims Management process for faster claims settlement, lower claims processing costs and quicker identification of possible fraud.
 * <b><span style="color:#f03c15"> Solution: Smart Claims! </span></b>
   * A Databricks Solution Accelerator that uses the Lakehouse paradigm to automate certain components of this process that aids human investigation
+  * Please refer to the getting started doc in the docs

 <img src="./resource/images/ClaimsProcess.png" width="70%" height="70%">
 Every claim is different, the following steps capturess a typical workflow <br>